 Actuaries consistently appear at the top of the list when it comes to job satisfaction.
 Find out more about what this career path entails, and whether it may be a good fit for you at http://www.beanactuary.org/

 The BeAnActuary.org site above provides some general course work recommendations; UA courses that have been found useful include: MATH 122A/B or 125, 129, and 223 (the calculus sequence), MATH 464 and 466 (probability and statistics).
 MATH 464 should be helpful in preparing for the P exam.
-The Math Department has a new course, MATH 462 (financial math) intended to prepare students for the FM exam; it is available in UAccess beginning spring 2018, and will typically be offered only in spring.
+The Math Department has also added DATA/MATH 462 (financial math) intended to prepare students for the FM exam; it is typically offered only in spring.

 ECON 200, 332, and 361 have also been reported to be useful (see VEE requirements below).
 Note that ECON 200 can fulfill the University's Tier 2 Individuals & Societies General Education requirement.
 To enroll in ECON 332 or 361, students usually need to declare a major or minor in Economics.